-In the Xbox 360 version, the sprites used for damsels can be altered to any/all of woman, man (aka "Chippendamsel"), and dog.
+In the Xbox 360 version, the sprites used for damsels can be swapped between either a woman, man (aka "Chippendamsel"), and dog or one of the three randomly.
 All damsels rescued reward the player (at the level complete screen) with a kiss that restores one heart each.

 In addition to rescuing damsels, players can choose to use them as sacrifice them at altars to gain favor with Kali.
 This will net the player useful items that can used as they descend further and further.